-[See Safety Transfers/Assignments on page 15, Bullying on page 27, and Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services, for other transfer options.]
+[See Safety Transfers/Assignments, Bullying, and Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services, for other transfer options.]

 Transportation (All Grade Levels)

 School-sponsored Trips

 Students who participate in school-sponsored trips are required to use transportation provided by the school to and from the event.
 As approved by the principal, a coach or sponsor of an extracurricular activity may establish procedures related to making an exception to this requirement when a parent requests that the student be released to the parent or to another adult designated by the parent.
 [See School-sponsored Field Trips for more information.]